The Catacombs Catacombs Credits Guide

 Born in 1952, Bower was a childhood fan of the Eagle comic, Anderson productions and 2001: A Space Odyssey.
 After leaving school he worked as a scenery builder before joining Scale Models International where he worked for 3 years building display models.
 In 1972 he left wanting more creative work, but finding no such work he had to work as a house painter.
 In 1974 he learnt a new Anderson series was being filmed and sent him a letter and a collection of photographs of his model spacecraft.
 Anderson was impressed and introduced him to Brian Johnson.
 He was given the script of Alpha Child and asked to design a spaceship.
 Bower designed and built one model and sold them another model that he had built several years earlier.
 He designed many of the 84 models he built, including several that were built before or inbetween the series for his own pleasure.
 He also built models for the Into Infinity film and the Alien Attack commercial.

 Other Bower models appeared in The Tomorrow People (1975), Blakes 7 (1978), Dr Who (1978), The Tripods (1984), several commercials, and the films The Medusa Touch (1978), Alien (1979), Flash Gordon (1980), and Outland (1981).
-He also produces many models for display and replicas for fans.
+He also produced many models for display and replicas for fans.
 He tried to launch a science fiction series Starguard in the 1980s.
-He now makes models on commission for collectors.

 Martin Bower in 1992